Prime Tuples and Siegel Zeros: Introduction: Siegel Zeroes

 There are, however, other countervailing conjectures that assume that primes do \textit{not} behave nicely in certain circumstances.
 One of the most famous is the assumption of Landau-Siegel zeroes, which is explained as follows.

-For a character $\chi$ modulo $q$, we define as usual
+For a character $\chi_q$ modulo $q$, we define as usual

-In 1918, Landau \cite{La} proved the following: \begin{Th} (Landau 1918) There exists a constant $c$ such that for any $q$ and any real-valued character $\chi$ mod $q$, there exists at most one $s=\sigma+it$ for which $L(s,\chi)=0$ and . \end{Th}
+In 1918, Landau \cite{La} proved the following: \begin{Th} (Landau 1918) There exists a constant $c$ such that for any $q$ and any real-valued character $\chi_q$ mod $q$, there exists at most one $s=\sigma+it$ for which $L(s,\chi_q)=0$ and . \end{Th}

 Such a zero, if it is to exist, is known as a \textit{Siegel zero}, a \textit{Landau-Siegel zero}, or an \textit{exceptional zero}, and the associated character is known as an \textit{exceptional character}.
 It is known that if such a zero exists, it must be real (i.e. $t=0$) and the character must be real-valued as well.

-Moreover, we can give an upper bound for the zero by the following:
+We note that in our definition above (and indeed in the literature about the topic), the definition of a Siegel zero is a bit ill-defined in that it depends on the choice of a constant $c$ in the equation above.
+Generally, at the beginning of a paper assuming the existence of Siegel zeroes, the authors must declare which specific definition of Siegel zero they will require for their theorem; we will do so here shortly.

+Before we do that, however, we recall the two theorems that give us the best known upper bounds for Siegel zeroes.
+The first is the best effective bound; the second is the best ineffective bound:

-\begin{Th} (Landau 1918) There exists a constant $C$ such that for any $q$ and any real-valued character $\chi$ mod $q$, a Siegel zero $\beta$ must satisfy . \end{Th} Siegel further proved in 1935 that for any $\epsilon$ there exists a constant $C(\epsilon)$ such that
+\begin{Th} (Landau 1918) There exists an effectively computable constant $C$ such that for any $q$ and any real-valued character $\chi_q$ mod $q$, a Siegel zero $\beta$ must satisfy . \end{Th}

-however, his method is ineffective in that we cannot find the constant $C(\epsilon)$ for a given $\epsilon$.